SattarAv/hello-world/README.md

 Hi humans!

-welcome here, I like javascript,html,css and other things that related to front end developing.
+wellcome here, I like javascript,html,css and other things that related to front end developing.
 I love design and make beautiful websites